 Analytics and Research Services (ARS) News

-Thank you for visiting the ASA Analytics and Research Services (ARS), formerly named the Health Policy Research Department.
+Thank you for visiting the ASA Analytics and Research Services (ARS).
 We hope that the materials on these pages are useful for ASA members and anyone else interested in the field of anesthesia.
 If you have any questions, feel free to send us an email ask.ARS@asahq.org.